Federal Aviation Administration (FAA), DOT.

 Costs of Compliance

-The FAA estimates that this AD affects 384 helicopters of U.S. Registry.
+The FAA estimates that this AD affects 210 helicopters of U.S. registry.
 The FAA estimates that operators may incur the following costs in order to comply with this AD.
 Labor costs are estimated at $85 per work-hour.

-Repairing a T/R blade takes about 10 work-hours and parts cost $750 for an estimated replacement cost of $1,600 per blade.
+Inspecting a harness takes about 0.25 work-hour, for an estimated cost of $21 per harness.

 Authority for This Rulemaking